All Episodes

 That's how big it is on the left.

-Pro abortion, abortion itself is the sacrament to the left.
+Pro-abortion, abortion itself is the sacrament to the left.

 But if you're pro-life, you don't get a ticket into their little tent.

-They have bestowed upon one of their highest awards, the man of the year.
+And yet, they have embraced, they have honored, they have bestowed upon one of their highest awards, the man of the year.

-A man who is opposed to the main thing they believe in, abortion, opposed to the second biggest thing they believe in, gay marriage.
+Time magazine, representing the Democrat Party, representing the Obama administration, representing all of the worldwide left, Time magazine, man of the year, Pope Francis, a man who is opposed to the main thing they believe in, abortion, opposed to the second biggest thing they believe in, gay marriage.

 And yet they have honored him.